Ramesh Chander Kaushik

-Ramesh Chander Kaushik is an Indian politician and a member of parliament to the 16th Lok Sabha from Sonipat (Lok Sabha constituency), Haryana.
-He won the 2014 Indian general election being a Bharatiya Janata Party candidate.
-He was retained as the party candidate for the 2019 17th Lok Sabha elections and defeated his opponent Bhupinder Singh Hooda Ex-CM of Haryana in his home turf of old Rohtak district to retain the seat.
-Ramesh Kaushik is the single most influential leader of BJP in the Sonipat region who has a clout of friends in RSS, BJP high command and across the party lines.
-He is very good at making and sustaining relations at all the levels.
+Ramesh Chander Kaushik is a former Indian politician and member of parliament to the 16th Lok Sabha from Sonipat (Lok Sabha constituency), Haryana.
+He won his seat in the 2014 Indian general election as a Bharatiya Janata Party candidate.
+He was retained as the party candidate for the 2019 elections and defeated his opponent Bhupinder Singh Hooda, former chief minister of Haryana to keep the seat.
+As MP he was representative of the BJP in the Sonipat region and had ties to the right wing RSS organisation.